Tips for testing

 2. Get help recruiting test subjects

 People are often very supportive when you say you want to improve the accessibility of your product.
 So go search for groups to collaborate with.
 Maybe find someone in charge at an elderly center nearby or post in a Facebook group for people with autism.
-Or contact us and we’ll help you out.
+Or if it’s too big of a hassle, contact us and we will recruit and do the tests for you.

 3. Give some love to the invitation

 A good invitation will both make the test subject feel more comfortable and reduce the number of people who don’t show up to the test session.
 So make it clear in the invitation on what is going to happen at the user test.
 This is extra important for people with cognitive impairments who might have a hard time imagining what will happen.
 Include this in the invitation:

 - Image and name of the people they’ll meet, for example the test leader.

 - Time – how long will the session last.